ryan-hill/course-in-a-box/modules/vector data/_posts/2001-01-01-intro-vector-data-r.md

 ### Excercise

+We will explore vector data objects in R by first starting a new R Markdown.

+- In the project you created for this workshop, open a fresh R Markdown file (File > New File > R Markdown).
+- Name it 'Vector data' and save it in your project.

 We can represent these features in R without actually using GIS packages.
 In this example, we'll represent several cities in Oregon with common R data structures that you are probably already familiar with.

 ```r